Opalinium/nocturna-docs/terms.md

 - View Audit Log (for enhanced logging capabilities)
 - Read Message History (for purge operations)
 - Manage Webhooks (for advanced logging features)
+- Change Nickname (for custom branding - premium feature)

-### 5.2 Permission Modifications
+### 6.2 Permission Modifications

 Server Administrators may restrict the Bot's permissions at any time.
-However, restricting permissions may limit or break certain Bot features.
+However, restricting permissions may limit or break certain Bot features, including premium features.
 We are not responsible for functionality issues caused by permission restrictions.

-## 6. Moderation and Content
+## 7. Moderation and Content

-### 6.1 Automated Actions
+### 7.1 Automated Actions

 The Bot performs automated moderation actions based on configured rules, including: